NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Back To Back.md

 **Prerequisites** Marshal Dedication
 * * *
 You excel at watching your allies' backs and helping them watch yours.
-Any ally adjacent to you can't be [[Conditions/Off-Guard|Off-Guard]] due to flanking unless you're also flanked.
+Any ally adjacent to you can't be [[Off-Guard|Off-Guard]] due to flanking unless you're also flanked.
 Similarly, while you're adjacent to at least one ally, you can't be off-guard due to flanking unless at least one ally you're adjacent to is flanked as well.

 *Source: Pathfinder Player Core 2*
 *ORC*